 Edwin Thomas Pile (1892-1916)

-Edwin was one of a band of local men who joined the Territorial Force in Pluckley in Kent at the suggestion of Doctor Waite and the village Rector.
+George’s brother Edwin Thomas was born in 1892 and was one of a band of local men who joined the Territorial Force in Pluckley in Kent at the suggestion of Doctor Waite and the village Rector.

 The men are very determined to give a good show to Johnny Turk.
 We feel no fear and we are going onwards with a brave heart leaving the issue to God.